andoriyu/middle-manager/README.md

 Run `cargo build` from the repository root to compile all crates.

+The workspace requires the **Rust 2024 edition**, so ensure your toolchain is up to date.

 ### Using Nix

 If you have [Nix](https://nixos.org/) installed you can build the CLI package with: